Returning Undergraduate Students

 Reality

 Although special offers can seem more attractive, we encourage parents and students to compare costs from several local apartment communities with our on-campus housing costs and compare not only the rent, but utilities and the convenience of on-campus housing and dining options.
-We think on-campus housing proves to be an economical choice.
+On-campus housing often proves to be an economical choice, especially with all of the resources and opportunities students living on campus can access.

 Students should log into the StarRez housing portal with their VT Username/password and 2-factor authentication.
 Select "Housing and Dining Contracts" and then "Housing Application Process" on the resulting page.

-The returning student wait list for fall housing will open at 5:01 p.m. on Friday, January 20, 2023, for those that miss the regular sign up and for those that are not eligible to enter the Housing Application Process due to non-enrollment.
+The returning student waitlist for fall housing will open at 5:01 p.m. on Friday, January 19, 2024, for those that miss the regular sign up and for those that are not eligible to enter the Housing Application Process due to non-enrollment.